2mol/pboy/Roadmap.md

 - [x] fix that there are more suggestions than space in the import screen
 - [x] rename existing files
 - [x] improve color scheme
-- [ ] first-launch screen (combined with help screen), show config path and keyboard shortcuts.
+- [ ] first-launch screen, show proposed config path, inbox and library paths, as well as keyboard shortcuts.
+- [ ] help screen, show config location.
 - [ ] change config format to config-ini, ditch htoml
 - [x] 'q' to exit app from main screen
-- [ ] static binary - finally figure out how to do this properly
+- [ ] option to switch between underscores and spaces.

 ## Future release

 - [ ] ability to mark documents as 'to-read'.
-- [ ] option to switch between underscores and spaces.
 - [ ] warn when importing an already existing filename.
 - [ ] improve performance of parsing large pdfs